Assignments and Rubrics

-The final, third, paper is often more complex in its requirements, possibly increasing the number of sources the students are asked to work with and/or asking them to find their own point of connection in order to develop a thesis.
+The third and final paper is often more complex in its requirements, possibly increasing the number of sources the students are asked to work with and/or asking them to find their own point of connection in order to develop a thesis.
 This is not, however, a research paper; students may write this essay based on texts that have been discussed throughout the semester just as they did in papers #1 and #2.

 Writing Assignment Prompts

-These suggestions came from a productive session we had with tutors from the CLC who revealed another side of the process: what happens when students meet with a tutor to discuss a paper.
+(These suggestions came from a productive session we had with tutors from the Collaborative Learning Center [CLC] who revealed another side of the process: what happens when students meet with a tutor to discuss a paper.)

 - For formal papers, provide students with a written prompt.
 Oral instructions are important, but they do not substitute for the student having a written prompt to review and to take to a tutor for help.
 In fact, the first thing a tutor will ask the student for when they meet to discuss a paper is the prompt.

 - Identify the task, the structure, and the genre of the essay explicitly on the prompt.